iamkanishka/HTML-Practice/Readme.md

 11. Italic i Element, Bold b Element, Underline u Element for formatting Text in HTML
 12. Creating Hyperlinks using a Element and its attributes href ( Hyper Text Reference ) - HTML
 13. Hyper Links URL Paths.
 Absolute Path vs Relative Path for adding in the href attribute - HTML
+14. Description Lists in HTML.
+Understand about dl, dt, dd elements in HTML